Review – URTH ND8-128 Variable Filter + Discount Code

 24mm – f/8 – 1.6sec – ISO 100 – WB Auto.
 Profile Correction added and straightened only.

 We found this filter easy to use.
 It gave us so much more control over our shutter speed when shooting at our ideal apertures.
-The filter is ideal for wide-angle lenses, however, as mentioned we can not vouch for the lens correction performance on lenses wider than 24mm.
-Undoubtedly there will be some vignetting on wider lenses which should be correctable in-camera or in post-processing, but to what degree, we are not sure.
-You may also want to consider the URTH Variable ND2-32 Plus+ filter (1-5 stops) .
+There is minimal loss of sharpness and only a slight colour cast.
+But most importantly, this filter does not have the dreaded X effect.
+The filter is ideal for wide-angle lenses, however, as mentioned, we can not vouch for the lens correction performance on lenses wider than 24mm.
+Undoubtedly, there will be some vignetting on wider lenses which should be correctable in-camera or in post-processing, but to what degree, we are not sure.
+You may also want to consider the URTH Variable ND2-32 Plus+ filter (1-5 stops).
+Needless to say, this filter has definitely found a permanent home in our camera bags and we look forward to many years of use.

 The filter is available in the following lens thread sizes –

 37 – 40.5 – 43 – 46 – 49 – 52 – 55 – 58 – 62 – 67 – 72 – 77 – 82 – 86 – 95

-At the time of writing this post, the filter is priced from AUD$86.00 up to AUD$174.00 based on the lens thread size.
+At the time of writing this post, the filter is priced from USD$75.00 up to USD$159.00 based on the lens thread size.
 To purchase the filter click on the banner below and use the discount code on the banner to receive a 15% discount on all Urth products.
 If you have any questions about this filter please leave us a comment.

 RATED: HIGHLY RECOMMENDED

 Other Gobe/Urth Filter Reviews

 If you are interested in reading any of our other Gobe/Urth filter reviews click the links below –